Shyan-spec/duck-hunt-emulator-game/PROPOSAL.md

      3a) Create a function called `init`.

    3b) Call this `init` function when the app loads.

-    3c)!!!!
-Set the `pixel grid` variable to create the game board

    3d) Set the player `start`` to false until the player clicks the start button to set it to true and start the timer